Skip to main content

 10.5.4.
 For study expenses

-For study expenses of single descendants or adoptees under 25 years of age, who are economically dependent on the taxpayer and who are pursuing higher education studies provided for in article 3 section 5 of Organic Law 2/2006, on Education, outside the island in where the taxpayer's habitual residence is located, the amount, in general, of 1,500 euros may be deducted for each descendant or adoptee who meets the requirements.
+For study expenses of single descendants or adopted children under 25 years of age, who are financially dependent on the taxpayer and who are pursuing higher education studies as provided for in article 3, section 5 of Organic Law 2/2006 on Education, outside the island where the taxpayer's habitual residence is located, the amount may be deducted, in general, of 1,500 euros for each descendant or adopted child who meets the requirements.

 The amount of the deduction will be 1,600 euros for taxpayers whose taxable base is less than 33,007.20 euros.